 The trail of inconsistencies does not end with Ms. Handa.

-Her son, Punar Vasu Handa, appears to be implicated in similar identity manipulations.
+Her son, Punar Vasu Handa, appears to be a subject of similar identity discrepancies.

 His Ghanaian passport lists his date of birth as December 7, 1985, while his Indian PAN Card records it as February 7, 1985.